snowyu/amforth/doc/source/TG/Architecture.rst

    :noname ... ;  \ interpret action
    :noname ... ;  \ compile action
    :noname ... ;  \ postpone action
-   dt-token: dt:foo
+   rectype: rectype-foo

-   : rec:foo ( addr len -- i*x dt:foo | DT:NULL ) ... ;
+   : rec:foo ( addr len -- i*x rectype-foo | RECTYPE-NULL ) ... ;

-The word :command:`rec:foo` is the actual parsing action of the recognizer.
+The word :command:`rec-foo` is the actual parsing action of the recognizer.
 It analyzes the string it gets.
 There are two results
-possible: Either the word is recognized and the address of the data token is returned or the NULL data token is used which is actually a predefined method table named :command:`DT:NULL`.
+possible: Either the word is recognized and the address of the data token is returned or the NULL data token is used which is actually a predefined method table named :command:`RECTYPE-NULL`.

-The calling parameters to :command:`rec:foo` are the address and the length of a word in RAM.
+The calling parameters to :command:`rec-foo` are the address and the length of a word in RAM.
 The recognizer must not change it.
 The result (i*x) is the parsed and converted data and the method table to deal with it.

-There is a standard method table that does not require additional data (i*x is empty) and which is used to communicate the "not-recognized" information: :command:`r:fail`.
+There is a standard method table that does not require additional data (i*x is empty) and which is used to communicate the "not-recognized" information: :command:`RECTYPE-NULL`.
 Its method table entries throw the exception -13 if called.

-Other pre-defined method tables are :command:`dt:num` to deal with single cell numeric data, :command:`dt:dnum` to work with double cell numerics and :command:`dt:xt` to execute, compile and postpone execution tokens XT from the dictionary.
+Other pre-defined method tables are :command:`rectype-num` to deal with single cell numeric data, :command:`rectype-dnum` to work with double cell numerics and :command:`rectype-xt` to execute, compile and postpone execution tokens XT from the dictionary.

 The words in the method tables get the output of the recognizer